deepforest package#

 deepforest.utilities.read_config(config_path)[source]#

-Read config yaml file
+Read config yaml file.

-Return type
+Return type:

-Load annotations from xml format (e.g. RectLabel editor) and convert them into retinanet annotations format. :param xml_path: Path to the annotations xml, formatted by RectLabel :type xml_path: str
+Load annotations from xml format (e.g. RectLabel editor) and convert them into retinanet annotations format.

 in the